Radio Taranaki

-Radio Taranaki was a radio station in New Plymouth and Hawera.
+Radio Taranaki was a radio station in New Plymouth and Hāwera.

 The station was originally started by Radio New Zealand (which at the time was known as the National Broadcasting Service) in 1948 as 2XP which broadcast on 1370AM in New Plymouth.
 The callsign was later changed to 2ZP and the station became known as 2ZP Radio Taranaki.
 During the 1970s programming was extended to Hawera on 1560AM with the callsign 2ZH.

 The Hawera station ran some of its own local shows and on air was known as Hawera's 2ZH or 2ZH Radio Taranaki.

 In 1978 after the AM band in New Zealand was changed from 10 kHz spacing to 9 kHz spacing the New Plymouth station moved to 1053AM and the Hawera station moved to 1557AM.

 Around 1992, the station began simulcasting on 90.0FM which was previously occupied by its sister station 'Q90FM', at this point the station became known as '90FM Radio Taranaki.'